• Written By Shikha Pandey

 Q.2: Does friction cause charge?

 Ans: Yes, friction causes the production of charge on an object.
-When two objects rub against each other vigorously, the transfer of free electrons takes place between them.
+When two objects rub against each other vigorously, the transfer of electrons takes place between them.
 The object from which electrons rubbed off acquires a positive charge, whereas the object which gains electrons acquires a negative charge.

 Q.3: What type of electricity is produced in the process of charging by friction?